 The police have a duty to prevent breaches of the peace and to deal with people who have committed criminal offences even though the behaviour complained of may be occurring in a home.
 The police have the ability and authority to counter violence, as well as the power of arrest.
-Remember, an assault can be committed even without physical contact, see CRIMINAL AND TRAFFIC OFFENCES, Common Offences, Offences against the person, Assault.
+Remember, an assault can be committed even without physical contact, see CRIMINAL AND TRAFFIC OFFENCES.

-- make bail conditions so that perpetrator is not able to contact the victim or children and additionally not attend anywhere they live, work or go to school
+- make bail conditions so that the perpetrator is not able to contact the victim or children and additionally not attend anywhere they live, work or go to school;

 - reprimand but take no further action.

-The police may also assist a person who has been assaulted to leave the premises unmolested and:
+The police may also assist a person who has been assaulted to leave the premises and:

-- assist a person by arranging for them to get to a safe place by contacting the Domestic And Aboriginal Family Violence Gateway Service, which can arrange immediate accommodation, particularly if the person has children.
+- assist a person by arranging for them to get to a safe place by contacting the Domestic Violence Crisis Line, which can arrange immediate accommodation, particularly if the person has children.

-The action taken by the police will depend on the seriousness of the behaviour that has brought them to the premises.
+The action taken by the police will depend on the seriousness of the behaviour that has been brought to their attention.
 Often the action will depend on the attitude of the victim.
 However if the police have evidence that an offence has taken place it is police policy to take action.
 It is not left up to the victim to decide whether the perpetrator will be charged with an offence, but the victim can ask that a charge be laid.
-A person arrested by the police will be taken to the police station and charged, see ARREST, YOUR RIGHTS AND BAIL, Arrest and questioning.
+A person arrested by the police will be taken to the police station and charged, see ARREST, YOUR RIGHTS AND BAIL.

 A victim of violence who feels that a criminal charge should be laid should insist upon this course of action.
 A victim who feels that the police are being unresponsive should ask to speak to an officer in the Family Violence Investigation Section who may be able to assist.
-Support through a domestic violence service or getting legal advice may also help.
-If the police still refuse to lay charges and the victim feels their refusal is unjustified a detailed written complaint should be made to the Police Ombudsman, see COMPLAINTS, Complaints against police.
+Support through a domestic violence service, the Women's Domestic Violence Court Assistance Service or getting legal advice may also help.
+If the police still refuse to lay charges and the victim feels their refusal is unjustified a detailed written complaint can be made to the Office for Public Integrity, see COMPLAINTS.